AKASH1INDIAN/3D-Motion-Oriented-Tennis-Game/README.md

 HOW TO RUN THE PROJECT

 1.Run python file(Opencv code.py)
-a. use pip install opencv
+a. use pip install opencv.
-b. pip install tkinter and import other dependencies
+b. pip install tkinter and import other dependencies.
 c. now select color of object from window.

+2.Download game files from drive link
-2.Start the game in unity software
+Start the game in unity software

 NOTE first run python then unity